Nova Scotia Highway 107

 Burnside/Sackville extension

-The highway is being extended from Akerley Boulevard along the southwestern side of Anderson Lake and from there continuing north to connect to Duke Street/Glendale Avenue near exit 4C on Highway 102.
-This extension, known locally as the Burnside Expressway, will allow commuters from Halifax and Burnside heading to Sackville to bypass the Bedford Bypass and Windmill Road and instead go through Burnside and connect directly into Sackville.
-Construction is in progress.
+The section from Akerley Boulevard, along the southwestern side of Anderson Lake, to Exit 4C on Highway 102 opened to traffic on December 20, 2024.
+This extension, known locally as the Burnside Expressway, allows commuters from Halifax and Burnside heading to Sackville to bypass the Bedford Bypass and Windmill Road and instead go through Burnside and connect directly into Sackville.
+The western terminus includes connections to Highway 102, Duke Street and Glendale Avenue.
+New exits were also constructed at Akerley Boulevard, Burnside Drive, and at a future connection near Anderson Lake.

 Exit list